-- Part A: parthenium control program for Flinders is an urgent recovery activity to ensure weeds are addressed before seeding occurs. - Part B: package of works implemented through relevant regional NRM organisations for ongoing integrated control of pests and - Parthenium Weed - 2.
-Regional Invasive Species Program.

-Part 1 commenced in the Shire of Flinders in May 2019.
-The identification and control of parthenium is underway to minimise the risk of weed seed weeds.
+Part B: package of works implemented through relevant regional NRM organisations for ongoing integrated control of pests and 2019.
+The identification and control of parthenium is underway to minimise the risk of weed seed spread.
+The program is on track for completion 1 May 2020.